nuls-io/devsite/docs/Docs/i_nuls-api_JSONRPC.md

 Take a transfer transaction as an example: tx.type = 2

-	From is the transferor of the transfer transaction, each from a certain amount of assets transferred as a transferor, wherein the nonce value will change after each transfer, you can get the current latest nonce value by calling the query account balance interface.
+From is the transferer of the transfer transaction, each from a certain amount of assets transferred as a transferor, wherein the nonce value will change after each transfer, you can get the current latest nonce value by calling the query account balance interface.

 To is the recipient of the transfer transaction, each to is regarded as the recipient receives the amount of an asset, where lockTime is the lock time.When the lock time is greater than 0, it means that the real time exceeds this value, the asset can be used normally; when lockTime = -1, it means permanent lock, special transaction is needed to unlock, such as participation in the consensus and cancellation of the consensus .
 Transaction fee = the sum of the main assets of the chain - the sum of the main assets of the chain

 <<<<<<< HEAD